-The discussion below reflects the opinions of 47 retailers from rural and semi-urban areas of Allahabad, Gorakhpur, and Mathura.
-In the sample, 38% retailers are from the telecom sector, 36% are from FMCGs and 30% are from the pharmaceutical sector.
-Others include sectors such as petroleum, agriculture-related product shops, and clothes.
-All retailers are literate; 15 of them have completed their graduation.
+- Retailer outlet may not give the customers the same comfort, as a normal bank office does.
+A crammed grocery shop, medicine counter of 10-20sq metres may not be well literate; 15 of them have completed their graduation.
 Around three quarters of the retailers have shops in market area, 13% in residential areas and 6% have shops by state or national highways.
 It was observed that most retail shops are located in market areas adjacent to 10 to 20 other shops.
 Nineteen retailers have two to five years of business experience and 17 retailers have more than ten years of business experience.